 - 1. Prepare the Listening and Speaking Test CD to begin at the appropriate track number.
-Refer to the Speaking Test Recording Track List in the Test Administrator's Script to determine which track of the CD marks the beginning of the Speaking test. - 2.
-Read the Test Administrator's Script aloud to the student to begin the practice items. - 3.
+Refer to the Speaking Test Recording Track List in the Test Administrator Script to determine which track of the CD marks the beginning of the Speaking test. - 2.
+Read the Test Administrator Script aloud to the student to begin the practice items. - 3.
 Press "Play" when indicated in the script to begin the Directions and Practice.
-The Virtual Test Administrator guides the student through this section. - 4.
+The Virtual Test Administrator guides the student through this section.
+Do not score the practice items. - 4.
 Follow along with the student as he or she goes through the Directions and Practice.
-Use the guidelines for monitoring the test provided in the Test Administrator's Script. - 5.
+Use the guidelines for monitoring the test and prompting provided in the Test Administrator Script. - 5.
 Press "Pause" after the end of the Directions and Practice. - 6.
-Read the Test Administrator's Script aloud to begin the test. - 7.
+Read the Test Administrator Script aloud to begin the test. - 7.
 Press "Play" when indicated in the script to begin administration of the test. - 8.
 Follow along with the student as he or she goes through the test.
-Monitor the test according to the guidelines provided in the Test Administrator's Script. - 9.
+Monitor the test according to the guidelines provided in the Test Administrator Script. - 9.
 Evaluate and score student responses immediately after the student gives a response to each task. - 10.
-Record the score on the Speaking Test Scoring Sheet before the next audio track begins.
+Record the score on the Speaking Test Scoring Sheet with a number 2 pencil before the next audio track begins.
+Important: Do not use a pen to record scores.